Polymorphic light eruption

 PMLE may be a rare occurrence in the individual concerned or may occur every time the skin is exposed to sunlight.
 In most, it occurs each spring, provoked by several hours outside on a sunny day.
 If further sun exposure is avoided, the rash settles in a few days and is gone without a trace within a couple of weeks.
 It may or may not recur next time the sun shines on the skin.
 However, if the affected area is exposed to more sun before it has cleared up, the condition tends to get more severe and extensive.

 In most individuals there is a hardening as the summer progresses and more sun can be tolerated without a rash appearing.
 This does not always occur, and some very sensitive individuals even develop PMLE in the winter.

 It is not known how to prevent PMLE altogether.
-However, many people can avoid developing a rash by using effective sun protection during the middle hours of the day from September to May (Southern Hemisphere summer).
-Others successfully manage to gradually harden their skin by slowly increasing how long they spend outdoors with uncovered skin.
+However, many people can avoid developing a rash by using effective sun protection during the middle hours of the day during summer.
+In New Zealand, dress up during the hours indicated by the Metservice's regional Sun Protection Alert.

 - Apply SPF 50+ semi-opaque sunscreen frequently to all uncovered skin.

 - Stay in the shade.